-- 1. Racing or competition use, modification of original parts, abnormal strain. - Lack of proper maintenance and off season storage as described in the Owner's Manual; installation of parts or accessories that are not equivalent in design and quality to genuine Yamaha parts. - 3.
+- 1. Racing or competition use, modification of original parts, abnormal strain. - 2.
+Lack of proper maintenance and off season storage as described in the Owner's Manual; installation of parts or accessories that are not equivalent in design and quality to genuine Yamaha parts. - 3.
 Operation of the motor at an rpm other than specified, use of lubricants or oils that are not suitable for outboard motor use. - 4.
-Damage as a result of accidents, collisions, contact with foreign materials, or submersion. - 5.
-Growth of marine organism on motor surfaces. - 6.
+Damage as a result of accidents, collisions, contact with foreign materials, or submersion, - Growth of marine organism on motor surfaces. - 6.
 Normal deterioration.

 SPECIFIC PARTS EXCLUDED FROM WARRANTY.
 Parts replaced due to normal wear or routine maintenance such as oil, spark plugs, shear pins, propellers, hubs, fuel and oil filters, brushes for the starter motor and power tilt motor, water pump impellers, and anodes, are not covered by warranty.
 Charges for removal of the motor from a boat and transporting the motor to and from an authorized Yamaha Outboard Motor Dealer are excluded from warranty coverage.

-- Specific parts excluded from the second and third year of warranty (if applicable) are: - Top and Bottom Cowling - Electric Components (other than ignition system) - Rubber Components (such as hoses, tubes, rubber seals, fittings, and clamps)
+Specific parts excluded from the second and third year of warranty (if applicable) are:

+- Top and Bottom Cowling - Electric Components (other than ignition system) - Rubber Components (such as hoses, tubes, rubber seals, fittings, and clamps)

-EMISSION CONTROL WARRANTY, Yamaha warrants to the ultimate purchaser and any subsequent owner, that the emission control components on this engine are designed, built and equipped so as to conform at the time of sale with applicable regulations under section 213 of the Clean Air Act and that this engine, if manufactured from January 2004 through December 2009, is free from defects in materials and workmanship which cause said engine to fail to conform with applicable regulations for two (2) years from the date of purchase or 200 hours of operation. whichever comes first, except for certain major emission components, if equipped, which are covered for three (3) years from the date of purchase or 200 hours, whichever comes first.
-For engines manufactured January 2010 or after, the coverage for exhaust emissions is five (5) years from the date of purchase or 175 hours of operation, whichever comes first, and hoses under the cowl are covered for evaporative emissions for two (2) years from the date of purchase.
+EMISSION CONTROL WARRANTY (United States only).
+Yamaha warrants to the ultimate purchaser and any subsequent owner, that the emission control components on this engine are designed, built and equipped so as to conform at the time of sale with applicable regulations under section 213 of the Clean Air Act and that this engine is covered against defects in materials and workmanship which cause said engine to fail to conform with applicable exhaust emission regulations for five (5) years from the date of purchase or 175 hours of operation, whichever comes first.
+Evaporative components (e.g., hoses, fuel tank, fuel cap) are covered for three (3) years from the date of purchase.
 Some states have different emission control warranty provisions.
-As these vary from state to state, consult your Yamaha dealer or contact Yamaha Customer Relations at 1-866-894-1626 for more information.
+As these vary from state to state, consult vour Yamaha dealer or contact Yamaha Customer Relations at 1-866-894-1626 for more information.

-TRANSFER OF WARRANTY, Transfer of the warranty from the original purchaser to any subsequent purchaser is possible by having the motor inspected by an authorized Yamaha Outboard Motor Dealer and requesting the dealer to submit a change of registration to Yamaha Motor Corporation, U.S.A. within ten (10) days of the transfer.
+TRANSFER OF WARRANTY Transfer of the warranty from the original purchaser to any subsequent purchaser is possible by having the motor inspected by an authorized Yamaha Outboard Motor Dealer and requesting the dealer to submit a change of registration to Yamaha within ten (10) days of the transfer.

-YAMAHA MOTOR CORPORATION, U.S.A.
-MAKES NO OTHER WARRANTY OF ANY KIND, EXPRESSED OR IMPLIED.
-ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE WHICH EXCEED THE OBLIGATIONS AND TIME LIMITS STATED IN THIS WARRANTY ARE HEREBY DISCLAIMED BY YAMAHA MOTOR CORPORATION, U.S.A.
-AND EXCLUDED FROM THIS WARRANTY.

-SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS.
-SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.
+YAMAHA MAKES NO OTHER WARRANTY OF ANY KIND, EXPRESSED OR IMPLIED.
+ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE WHICH EXCEED THE OBLIGATIONS AND TIME LIMITS STATED IN THIS WARRANTY ARE HEREBY DISCLAIMED BY YAMAHA AND EXCLUDED FROM THIS WARRANTY.
+SOME STATES/PROVINCES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.
 ALSO EXCLUDED FROM THIS WARRANTY ARE ANY INCIDENTAL OR CONSEQUENTIAL DAMAGES INCLUDING LOSS OF USE.
-SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.
+SOME STATES/PROVINCES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.

 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
-AND YOU MAY ALSO HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE.
+AND YOU MAY ALSO HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE/PROVINCE TO PROVINCE.